djlittle825/Deploy-a-WordPress-Website-on-AWS/README.md

 # DevOps Project: WordPress Website Hosting on AWS

-## Overview

-This project aims to deploy a WordPress website on Amazon Web Services (AWS) using various AWS services and best practices in DevOps.
+**Overview**: This project aims to deploy a WordPress website on Amazon Web Services (AWS) using various AWS services and best practices in DevOps.
 Below is a detailed guide on the architecture and deployment process.

 ## Architecture